uvarc/rc-learning/content/courses/python-high-performance/profiling-timing.md

 **Exercise:**

 Import the fibonnaci.py code to JupyterLab.
 Run prun.
 Try snakeviz if you wish to do so.
-Snakeviz requires Internet access while it is runnning; prun does not.
+Snakeviz requires Internet access while it is running; prun does not.

 You can also install the `line_profiler` and `memory_profiler` tools.
 It may be preferable to install from the conda-forge channel for memory_profiler.
 ```no-highlight